 Does Wized replace Zapier or Make?

 No. Wized runs in the browser (client-side) and handles frontend interactions: fetching data from an API and rendering it inside Webflow.
 Zapier and Make run on the backend and trigger automations between external services.
 Those are fundamentally different roles.
-In the WWX stack, Xano handles all backend automation — Wized only makes API calls to Xano from the frontend.
+In the WWX stack, Xano handles all backend automation — Wized only makes API calls from the frontend.

 To Recap